EddwaardHaar/T2-static-website-project/README.md

 1. Clone the repository to your local machine
 2. Open the `index.html` file in your web browser

+## What i learned during this project:
+- implement a website using HTML / CSS according to the relevant standards
+- able to utilize given CSS libraries
+- able to assess customer requirements when considering the technical implementation of the website
+- able to create responsive websites

 ## Future Plans:
 - make this website dynamic with php + LAMP